devmehmetates/365-day-of-code/day96(Project29-3).md

 ## Developing on SpriteKit

 ## Important announcement
 Greetings all.
 Unfortunately I can't prepare files today.
 I'm more tired than I thought and I have corporate work to finish.
 So I apologize to you.
 But i was completed all challenges.
-You can review thats on project last commit.
+You can review that's on the project's last commit for changes.

 ## Happy Coding :)
 <img src="https://c.tenor.com/sWEUdV5LQdkAAAAC/yes-apple.gif">